-Now that your shoes are ready to be polished, use the other cloth to apply a small amount of Cream over the shoe and then sparingly over the whole shoe.
-If the edges are looking a little worse for wear, now is a good time to also apply a Leather Dye ( TopShine ) and polish to these areas so they don't end up looking drab.
+Now that your shoes are ready to be polished, use another cloth to apply a small amount of shoe cream sparingly over the whole shoe.
+If the edges are looking a little worse for wear, now is a good time to also apply a leather dye and polish to these areas so they don't end up looking drab.

 Once the polish is applied to one shoe, let it rest while you follow the same process for the other shoe.
 Then, using your horsehair brush, go over the whole shoe to bring out a natural shine in the leather.
-Sound easy?
-That's because it is, and as a minimum you should be doing this regularly so your shoes always look in good nick.
+Sounds easy?
+That's because it is!
+Do this regularly and your shoes will be kept in good nick.

 Take things up a notch by giving the toe caps and heel counters of your shoes a mirror shine.
 Wrap one of your polishing clothes tightly around your finger and very gently apply a thin film of wax polish on the area you want to bring a high shine to.

-Dampen the end of the cloth you're polishing with in water and using a tiny bit more polish, work it gently into the leather in circular motions using only your finger.
+Dampen the end of the cloth you're using in water.
+Using a tiny bit more polish, work it gently into the leather in circular motions using only your finger.
 The more circles you make over the leather, the more of a shine you'll begin to see.
 Keep polishing in this way until you reach your desired level of shine.